 Considering that a blue moon only occurs every few years (hence the popular phrase “once in a blue moon”), you’ll want to be well-prepared for the occasion so that you don’t miss out on the chance to capture the beauty of that rarely-occurring moment.

 If you already own an M43 system, you’re in luck.
-Micro four thirds systems are capable of producing some high-quality images of the moon as long as you know what you’re doing and how to use your camera to its greatest ability.
+Micro four-thirds systems can produce some high-quality images of the moon as long as you know what you’re doing and how to use your camera to its greatest ability.

 According to NASA predictions, the next blue moon will occur on October 31, 2020.
 To help you prepare to capture some fantastic photography of the next blue moon, we’re here to help.